uhppoted/uhppoted-mqtt/documentation/greengrass/discovery.md

 ## Retrieve broker certificate and endpoints from AWS

-The certificate and endpoints for uhppoted-greengrass_ core device can be retrieved via the [_AWS Greengrass Discovery_ REST API](https://docs.aws.amazon.com/greengrass/v1/developerguide/gg-discover-api.html):
+The certificate and endpoints for the _uhppoted-greengrass_ core device can be retrieved via the [_AWS Greengrass Discovery_ REST API](https://docs.aws.amazon.com/greengrass/v1/developerguide/gg-discover-api.html):

 ```